• Tue. Apr 28th, 2026

 The Neolithic Archaeological Site Of Shillourokambos

-AN IMPORTANT NEOLITHIC ARCHAEOLOCIAL SITE IN THE DISTRICT OF LIMASSOL
+AN IMPORTANT NEOLITHIC SITE IN THE DISTRICT OF LIMASSOL

 VALUABLE INSIGHTS

-The Neolithic site of Shillourokambos is an important archaeological site that provides valuable insights into early human settlements.
-Excavations have revealed some ground-breaking facts about the Neolithic era for the first time in Cyprus and include information regarding both agriculture and social organisation at the time.
+Shillourokambos is a defining Neolithic site in Cyprus.
+It remains an important archaeological ruin, providing valuable insights into early human settlements across Cyprus.
 The site, which is thought to have been occupied from the end of the 9th Century BC onwards, sits on a low plateau near the village of Parekklisia within the district of Limassol.
+Excavations there have revealed some ground-breaking facts about the Neolithic era in Cyprus, revealing new insights into both the agricultural and social organisation of the era in Cyprus.

 VALUABLE INSIGHTS

-First excavated after its discovery in 1992, the site immediately revealed new information that had a profound historical impact.
+First excavated after its discovery in 1992, the site has revealed new information that has had a profound historical impact.
+Perhaps the most intriguing revelation is the indication of early animal domestication.
 The site attests to the presence of cattle, which is thought to be a rarity in Neolithic societies.
-Another intriguing revelation is the indication of early animal domestication.
-This is supported b the fact that the site has also revealed several dog, sheep, goat, and pig bones.
-The bones of fox and Persian fallow deer are also present, but the early Neolithic inhabitants probably hunted these animals.
+Several dog, sheep, goat, and pig bones have also been recovered from the site.
+Small numbers of fox and Persian fallow deer bones are also present, indicating that these animals were probably hunted by the early Neolithic inhabitants.

 A REVOLUTIONARY DISCOVERY